-Univ. of Alabama Rejects $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 NOW: University of Alabama grounds crews are taking down the signage in front of UA’s School of Law.
 The Board of Trustees voted this morning to return Hugh Culverhouse’s $21.5 million donation and restore the name of the law school to The University of Alabama School of Law. pic.twitter.com/KmGFbaUoYg— Chelsea Barton (@ChelseaBarton_) June 7, 2019

-While the university has acknowledged an "ongoing dispute" with Culverhouse, it insists that the decision about his donation is related only to concerns about matters at the school, not at the statehouse.
+While the university has acknowledged having a "dispute" with Culverhouse, it insists that the decision about his donation is related only to concerns about matters at the school, not at the statehouse.

 "University officials say the school had nothing to do with the abortion law, and that there was on ongoing dispute with Culverhouse over how his donation would be used," NPR's Debbie Elliott reports.
 "Culverhouse says he thought it had been resolved and believes the trustees vote is in retaliation for his position on the abortion ban."